 Watch Tonight: Local 4 ‘Hoffa’ primetime special at 10

-Program Alert: “Making It” will air overnight at 3:02 a.m. on Local 4
+Program Alert: NBC’s “Making It” will air overnight at 3:02 a.m. on Local 4

 True-crime lovers won’t want to miss Local 4′s one-hour special, “Hoffa,” airing tonight at 10 p.m. and hosted by veteran WDIV journalist Steve Garagiola.